MicrosoftDocs/windows-dev-docs/hub/dev-environment/rust/rss-reader-rust-for-windows.md

     The `windows::include_bindings!` macro includes the source code that was generated in the previous step by the build script.
 Now, any time you need access to additional APIs, just list them in the build script (`build.rs`).

 8. Let's now implement the main *rss_reader* project.
-First, open the `Cargo.toml` file at the root of the project, and add the following dependency on the inner *bindings* crate.
+First, open the `Cargo.toml` file at the root of the project, and add the following dependency on the inner *bindings* crate, along with a dependency on the *windows* crate.

     ```toml
     # Cargo.toml
     ...

     [dependencies]
-    bindings = { package = "bindings", path = "bindings" }
+    bindings = { path = "bindings" }
     windows = "0.9.1"
     ```